 Size up snorkeling gear.
-Ensure the appropriate sizes of masks, snorkels, and fins are available, and make sure that masks fit girls' faces securely and comfortably.
-An air space is needed in front of the eyes to see properly underwater.
+Ensure the appropriate sizes of masks, snorkels, and fins are available, and make sure that masks fit faces securely and comfortably.
+With goggles, the air space in front of the eyes is important to see properly underwater.
 Also keep in mind that objects viewed underwater while wearing a mask appear about 25 percent larger and closer than objects seen through a mask out of water.

 Safeguard valuables.
 Do not leave personal belongings and valuables unattended in a public place.
-If working with a snorkeling school, inquire about the company's storage amenities.
+If working with a snorkeling school, inquire about the company's storage options.

 Prepare for emergencies.
 An adult with rescue experience and/or certification must be present.
-If snorkeling from a boat, at least one adult should have small-craft safety certification or equivalent experience.
-(Both of these qualifications can be held by one person.)
+If snorkeling from a boat, at least one adult should have Girl Scouts small craft safety training or equivalent experience.
+(One person can hold both of these qualifications.)

-Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of near-drowning, immersion hypothermia, and sunburn.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with wilderness first aid.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of near-drowning, immersion hypothermia, and sunburn.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.

 Get a weather and wind report.
 Never snorkel on a stormy or extremely windy day; strong winds and large waves decrease visibility and make swimming difficult.
-On the day of the snorkeling trip or lesson, check Weather.com, or other reliable weather sources to determine if conditions are appropriate.
+On the day of the snorkeling trip or lesson, check the local dive report, Weather.com, or other reliable weather sources to determine if conditions are appropriate.
 If weather conditions prevent the snorkeling activity, be prepared with a backup plan or alternative activity.

 Use the buddy system.
-See "Introduction to Safety Activity Checkpoints 2020."
+See Introduction: Standard Safety Guidelines.